macksonvictor/macksonvictor/README.md

 <br>

-Aplicativo cognitivo de matemática com backend em Python, motor de dificuldade proporcional e adaptação baseada em tempo e acerto.
+Cognitive math application with a Python backend, proportional difficulty engine, and adaptation based on time and accuracy.

-**Direção técnica:**
+**Technical direction:**

-- Backend 100% Python
+- 100% Python backend
-- Motor de dificuldade proporcional
+- Proportional difficulty engine
-- Adaptação por tempo e acerto
+- Time and accuracy-based adaptation
-- Interface limpa
+- Clean interface
-- Mascote reativo
+- Reactive mascot
-- Preparado para API, banco de dados e mobile
+- Ready for API, database, and mobile

 </details>